aboutcode-org/aboutcode/docs/source/deltacode/comprehensive_installation.rst

 Comprehensive Installation
 ==========================

-DeltaCode requires Python 2.7.x and is tested on Linux, Mac, and Windows.
-Make sure Python 2.7 is installed first.
+DeltaCode requires Python 3.6(or above) and is tested on Linux, Mac, and Windows.
+Make sure Python 3.6 (or above) is installed first.

 System Requirements